DunZek/EloquentJavaScript/part1_language/README.md

         - *Operators* - individual functions that operate upon values
     - The understanding establishes further craft and exploration into the language.
 2. ###### Program Structure
     - Constructing basic programs from the suite of expressions explored last chapter.
+    - And so we construct programs, but only so after we have understood their compositional elements.
+The construction of programs involve the piecing of statements and expressions of varying functionalities together.
+The control flow of the program is concerned in the manner of intent.
+Multiple tools are used to accomplish different ways of controlling flow.
 3. ###### Functions
 4. ###### Data Structures: Objects and Arrays
 5. ###### Higher-Order Functions